 Haiti Clinic is a 501(c)(3) non-profit organization that is dedicated to improving healthcare and health education in the impoverished nation of Haiti.

-Our aim is to provide the resources necessary to utilize the vast knowledge and abilities of healthcare practitioners and other volunteers to impact the lives of some of the poorest people in the Western Hemisphere.
-This includes access to medications and physicians, basic necessities such as clean water and adequate nutrition, as well as education and sanitation to underserved communities where there is no running water, no electricity and no sewers.
+Since 2007, our goal is to provide the resources necessary to utilize the vast knowledge and abilities of healthcare practitioners and volunteers to impact the lives of some of the poorest people in the Western Hemisphere.
+This includes access to medications and physicians, basic necessities such as clean water and adequate nutrition, as well as health and oral health education and sanitation to underserved communities where there is no running water, no electricity and no sewers.
 About 78% of Haitians survive on less than $2 a day, and more than half them live in extreme poverty, less than $1 a day.

-We are very excited about this new chapter in Haiti Clinic’s work in Haiti.
-The success of our vision depends on the dedication of our Haitian staff, the tireless efforts of our volunteers, our partnership with Haiti Partners and the financial and in kind support of our friends and donors.
+The success of our vision depends on the dedication of our Haitian staff, the tireless efforts of our volunteers and the financial and in kind support of our friends and donors.